marijnh/Eloquent-JavaScript/13_browser.md

 For example, the ((HTTP)) protocol (_Hypertext Transfer Protocol_) is a protocol for retrieving named ((resource))s (chunks of information, such as web pages or pictures).
-It specifies the way the side making the request should start with a line like this, naming the resource and the version of the protocol that it is trying to use.
+It specifies that the side making the request should start with a line like this, naming the resource and the version of the protocol that it is trying to use.

 ```{lang: "text/plain"}
 GET /index.html HTTP/1.1
 ```

-There's a lot more rules, about the way the requester can include more information in the ((request)), and the way the other side, which returns the resource, packages up its content.
+There's a lot more rules about the way the requester can include more information in the ((request)) and the way the other side, which returns the resource, packages up its content.
 We'll look at HTTP in a little more detail in [Chapter ?](http).